Heinrich Lienhard: Heinrich Lienhard's manuscript

-Thus Lienhard's text may be read from various perspectives.
-It fascinates as a detailed and captivating account of landscapes, fauna, and flora as well as of peoples and events.
-Far more than a story of adventure, it is a complex report of racial conquest.
-The white intruders' destruction of the environment, animals, indigenous peoples, and their millennia-old communities as well as their infliction of forced servitude on the Indians, sexual exploitation of the indigenous women, of expulsion and death emerges with merciless clarity.
-Heinrich Lienhard's account is thus a factual part-description of the Anglo-American conquest of the northern Western Hemisphere with its Janus-face of environmental destruction, racial annihilation, and of a simultaneous build-up of a vibrant Anglo-American variation of Western culture.
+Thus Lienhard's text can be read on two levels.
+First, as a detailed account of landscapes, fauna, flora, and peoples of the northern Western Hemisphere and the events of the Anglo-American conquest of those lands.
+Secondly, it can be read as a complex reflection on racial conquest, wrestling with white intruders' destruction of the environment, of animals, of indigenous peoples and their millennia-old communities, and describing with clarity their forced servitude, sexual exploitation of the indigenous women, expulsion, and death.

 Publications

-In 1949, a granddaughter sold Heinrich Lienhard's manuscript[1] to the Bancroft Library in Berkeley, California, where it is accessible in its original form as well as on microfilm.
-Yet it had already awakened the interest of people outside the family in Lienhard's lifetime.
-The first to deal with the text was Kaspar Leemann, a friend from Lienhard's days in Kilchberg (1850–54), whose edition was published in 1898, and a reprint in 1900.
-[7] However, Leemann's version contains many errors of transcription, substantial omissions, changes, and additions, so that the original is often barely recognizable.
-Lienhard, then approaching his eighties, was deeply disappointed as notes in the margins of his copy reveal.
+In 1949, a granddaughter sold Heinrich Lienhard's manuscript to the Bancroft Library in Berkeley, California, where it is accessible in its original form as well as on microfilm.
+Yet it had already awakened the interest of people outside the family in Lienhard's own lifetime.
+The first to deal with the text was Kaspar Leemann, a friend from Lienhard's days in Kilchberg (1850–54), whose edition was published in 1898, a reprint in 1900.
+However, Leemann's version contains many errors of transcription, substantial omissions, changes and additions, so that the original is often barely recognizable.
+Lienhard, then approaching his eighties, was deeply disappointed as notes in the margins of his personal copy reveal.

 In the United States the first partial edition, prepared by Marguerite E. Wilbur, was published in 1941 as A Pioneer at Sutter's Fort, 1846–1850: The Adventures of Heinrich Lienhard.
-[8] Wilbur translated the sections relating to Lienhard's stay in California, excluding his trip to Switzerland in 1849.
-On the whole, she follows the original, yet often omits episodes that, according to her judgment, "proved to be of slight historic value."[9]
+Wilbur translated the sections relating to Lienhard's stay in California, excluding his trip to Switzerland in 1849.
+On the whole she follows the original, yet often omits episodes that, according to her judgment, "proved to be of slight historic value."
 This severely weakens, partially falsifies the text and also seriously damages its authenticity.